-Our Admissions Committee takes a holistic approach to admission.
+Our Admission Committee takes a holistic approach to admission.
 We consider all aspects of an applicant’s file including grades, teacher recommendations, test scores and parent/guardian and student interviews.

 Masters is a community built on academic excellence, integrity and social concern.
 Whether you are a budding mathematician, pre-professional musician or collegiate-bound athlete, Masters asks its students to be active participants across all facets of the School.